 I have named this artichoke, bean & goat cheese salad ‘spring salad’ because it celebrates all the amazing spring foods that are out at the moment.

 Artichokes, lemon, asparagus, beans, green onions, fresh mint, eggs, goat cheese…and that’s about it.

 On that note of flavors, this salad is seriously got some awesome flavor combinations.

 I love the saltiness that the artichokes bring out, combined with the creaminess of the goat cheese and zing of the lemon dressing.
-On top of that you have the licorice flavour of the arugula/rocket and the crunchiness of the pine nuts.
+On top of that, you have the licorice flavor of the arugula/rocket and the crunchiness of the pine nuts.
 This time around I added some hard boiled eggs for extra protein and because I think they just make the salad SO pretty!

-So anyway, so wrap up this seemingly long blog post (that’s what happens when I get motivated, I rant), I hope your April is filled with heaps of good food, recipes and some serious summer planning! – Georgie x x
+So anyway, so wrap up this seemingly long blog post (that’s what happens when I get motivated, I rant), I hope your March is filled with heaps of good food, recipes, and some serious spring entertaining! – Georgie x x

 PS – like a lot of my recipes, you can really change up the amounts.
 If you like asparagus, add more!
 If you don’t have beans, add more asparagus!
 Don’t like asparagus, add

 asparagus more beans.
 Partner being annoying?
 Throw asparagus at them!
-Everything is fixed withe asparagus!
+Everything is fixed with asparagus!
 Ok I’ll go now…

-- 1 cup of sliced green beans, lightly blanched (note 2)
+- 1 cup sliced green beans, note 1

 - Place arugula/rocket in a large salad bowl.

 - Drain the canned artichokes (don't wash, it reduces the saltiness of the salad) and gently squeeze out any excess water.
 Use hands to gently tear asparagus into pieces.

-- Place artichokes in salad bowl, then add blanched asparagus and green beans.
+- Place artichokes in a salad bowl, then add roasted asparagus and green beans.
 Arrange the hard-boiled eggs so that they look pretty!

 - Sprinkle over green onions, mint, and pine nuts.